 Cynthia LeCount Samaké

-Thailand, Laos and Cambodia are tried and true destinations that Cynthia has explored numerous times over the past twenty years.
-She counts many friends among the dyers and weavers, guides, drivers, and restaurateurs; these connections make the Southeast Asia adventures personal and authentic.
-Cynthia will be joined by expert licensed local guides at important sites such as Angkor Wat Park and Luang Prabang.
+Thailand, Laos and Cambodia are tried and true destinations that Cynthia has explored many times over the past twenty years.
+She counts dozens of friends among the dyers, weavers, guides, drivers, and restaurateurs; these connections make the Southeast Asia adventures personal and authentic.
+Cynthia will be joined by expert licensed local guides at important sites such as Angkor Wat Park and Luang Prabang and an English-speaking tour assistant.

 She began “Behind the Scenes Adventures” to share with others the traditional textiles and festivals of far-flung countries such as Laos and Cambodia.
-Since 1998 she has led small groups of textile fanatics and friends all over the world.
+Since 1998 she and her expert guides have led small groups of textile fanatics and friends all over the world.

 Check Trip Availability